bmuschko/ckad-crash-course/exercises/10-debugging-misconfigured-pod/instructions.md

 # Exercise 10

-In this exercise, you will
+In this exercise, you will training your debugging skills by inspecting and fixing a misconfigured Pod.

 ## Fixing a Misconfigured Pod